 4-D Imaging of Known Defects

-This exam, which is superior to 2-D imaging, is particularly useful for facial abnormalities such as cleft lip/palate, neural tube (spina bifida)defects, limb abnormalities, and 4-D imaging (vaginally) of the fetal brain.
+This exam, using HD live, is particularly useful for facial abnormalities such as cleft lip/palate, neural tube (spina bifida)defects, limb abnormalities, and 4-D imaging (vaginally) of the fetal brain.

 First Look Sonogram